-KNOW ALL MEN BY THESE PRESENTS, that each person whose signature appears immediately below constitutes and appoints John W. McReynolds and Thomas P. Mason and each of them, his true and lawful attorney-in-fact and agent, with full power of substitution and resubstitution, for him and in his name, place and stead, in any and all capacities, to sign any and all amendments (including post-effective amendments) to this registration statement, and file the same with all exhibits thereto and other documents in connection therewith, with the SEC, granting unto said attorney-in-fact and agents, and each of them, full power and authority to do and perform each and every act and thing requisite and necessary to be done, as fully to all intents and purposes as he might or could do in person, hereby ratifying and confirming all that said attorney-in-fact and agents or any of them, or their or his substitute or substitutes, may lawfully do or cause to be done by virtue hereof.
+KNOW ALL PERSONS BY THESE PRESENTS, that each person whose signature appears below hereby constitutes and appoints John W. McReynolds and Thomas P. Mason, and each of them, his true and lawful attorney-in-fact and agents, with full power to act without the other, to sign any and all amendments (including post-effective amendments) to this registration statement and any additional registration statement pursuant to Rule 462(b), and to file the same with all exhibits thereto and any and all other documents in connection therewith, with the Securities and Exchange Commission and any national exchange or self-regulatory agency, and to do and perform any and all acts and things requisite and necessary to be done in connection with the foregoing as fully as he might or could do in person hereby ratifying and confirming all that said attorneys-in-fact and agents, or either of them, may lawfully do or cause to be done by virtue hereof.

-Pursuant to the requirements of the Securities Act, this registration statement has been signed by the following persons in the capacities indicated and on the 8th day of February, 2017.
+Pursuant to the requirements of the Securities Act of 1933, this registration statement has been signed by the following persons in the capacities indicated, which are with LE GP, LLC, the general partner of Energy Transfer Equity, L.P., and on the dates indicated:

-/s/ John W. McReynolds President and Director (Principal Executive Officer)

-John W. McReynolds

-/s/ Thomas E. Long Group Chief Financial Officer (Principal

-Thomas E. Long Financial and Accounting Officer)

-/s/ Kelcy L. Warren Chairman of the Board of Directors

-Kelcy L. Warren

-/s/ Marshall S. McCrea, III Director

-Marshall S. McCrea, III

-/s/ K. Rick Turner Director

-K. Rick Turner

-/s/ Matthew S. Ramsey Director

-Matthew S. Ramsey

-/s/ William P. Williams Director

-William P. Williams

-/s/ Richard D. Brannon Director

-Richard D. Brannon
+Signature Title Date /s/ John W. McReynolds John W. McReynolds President and Director (Principal Executive Officer) March 3, 2017 /s/ Thomas E. Long Thomas E. Long Group Chief Financial Officer (Principal Financial and Accounting Officer) March 3, 2017 /s/ Kelcy L. Warren Kelcy L. Warren Chairman of the Board of Directors March 3, 2017 /s/ Marshall S. McCrea, III Marshall S. McCrea, III Director March 3, 2017 /s/ K. Rick Turner K. Rick Turner Director March 3, 2017 /s/ Matthew S. Ramsey Matthew S. Ramsey Director March 3, 2017 /s/ William P. Williams William P. Williams Director March 3, 2017 /s/ Richard D. Brannon Richard D. Brannon Director March 3, 2017

-EXHIBIT LIST
+EXHIBIT INDEX